Djibril Sow

-Mohameth Djibril Ibrahima Sow (born 6 February 1997) is a Swiss professional footballer who plays as a defensive midfielder for La Liga club Sevilla and the Switzerland national team.
+Mohameth Djibril Ibrahima Sow (born 6 February 1997) is a Swiss professional footballer who plays as a midfielder for Serie A club Genoa and the Switzerland national team.

 Club career

 Borussia Mönchengladbach

 Sow made his professional debut for Borussia Mönchengladbach on 25 October 2016, in the second round of the 2016–17 edition of the DFB-Pokal, against second-division club VfB Stuttgart.
 Sow was substituted on in the 88th minute for Lars Stindl.
 The match finished as a 2–0 home win for Gladbach.

 Young Boys

 In June 2017, Sow returned to Switzerland, agreeing to a four-year contract with Young Boys.
 The transfer fee paid to Borussia Mönchengladbach was reported as €1.7 million.

 He was part of the Young Boys squad that won the 2017–18 Swiss Super League, their first league title in 32 years.

 Eintracht Frankfurt

 On 27 June 2019, Sow signed to Bundesliga club Eintracht Frankfurt a contract until 2024.